Your next steps...

 This MA equips you with the knowledge and skills you need to understand the complex relationship between education, international development and social justice within global contexts.

-This degree will help to prepare you for careers in international development, humanitarian assistance, social work and consultancy with governments, NGOs, bilateral and multilateral organisations, research institutions and charities.
+This degree will help to prepare you for careers in international development, humanitarian assistance, research and consultancy with Government, NGOs, bilateral and multilateral organisations, research institutions and charities.

 Why study Education, International Development and Social Justice?

 Access to quality education is a fundamental human right.
-However, many young people around the world are unable to access it or complete the full education cycle due to social, cultural, economic and political barriers.
+However, many young people around the world are unable to access it, complete the full education cycle or benefit from their education due to social, cultural, economic and political barriers.

 At best, education that is ill-conceived is of limited value.
-At worst, it can promote economic stagnation, socio-economic inequality, social exclusion and conflict.
+At worst, it can result in broken dreams, economic stagnation, socio-economic inequality, social exclusion and conflict.

 The MA Education, International Development and Social Justice explores the sociology and political economy of education and learning within development, humanitarian and transnational contexts globally.

 - the social, political, cultural and economic contexts in which young people live their lives and education and learning take place around the world

 - current theories, policies, practices and approaches to education and learning within these contexts